enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 #### **OPTIONAL**

-For customizing headers, check [this section](#adding-material-classes)
+For customizing headers, check [this section](https://github.com/enigmatry/entry-blueprint/blob/master/enigmatry-entry-blueprint-app/theming-setup.#adding-material-classes)

-- `hero-titles`: Define typography for h1, h2, h3, h4 elements.
+- `hero-titles`: Define typography for h1, h2, h3, h4 elements
 - `titles`: Typography for h5 and h6 material subtitles

-> **_NOTE:_**  Properties from list above are only applied if we use this method.
+> **_NOTE:_**  Properties from the list above are only applied if we use this method.
 If we do it on Native angular material way, the properties are different, based on Typography material guidelines.
 Check [this subsection](#1-typography-configuration) for that scenario:

 > **_NOTE:_**  Don't forget to check whether font is being applied.